kubernetes-retired/service-catalog/docs/design.md

 storage.
 The plan is to add support for CRDs to the `rest.storage` interface of the API Server in the near future.*

-The Service Catalog resource model is defined within a file called `pkg/apis/servicecatalog/types.go` and the initial (current) version of the model is in `pkg/apis/servicecatalog/v1alpha1/`.
-As of now there is only one version of the model but over time additional versions will be created and each will have its own sub-directory under `pkg/apis/servicecatalog/`.
+The Service Catalog API resources are defined within a file called `pkg/apis/servicecatalog/types.go` and the version of the api is in `pkg/apis/servicecatalog/v1beta1/`.

-**TODO** add a brief discussion of how resources are created and we'll use the Status section to know when its fully realized.
-Instead of the "claim" model that is used by other parts of Kube.

-The Controller is the brains of the Service Catalog.
-It monitors the resource model (via watches on the API server), and takes the appropriate actions based on the changes it detects.
+The controller implements the behaviors of the service-catalog API.
+It monitors the API resources (by watching the API server), and takes the appropriate actions based on the user's desired intent.

 To understand the Service Catalog resource model, it is best to walk through a typical workflow: